Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: A Case for PiM-based Timing Attacks

-\head{Attack Scenarios} We simulate two attacks.
-First, we evaluate a \emph{baseline attack} that relies on cache bypassing using cache eviction sets.
-To transmit a bit through the row buffer, the baseline attack first evicts the corresponding cache line and then, it fetches the target row into the row buffer using an additional memory request.
-The baseline attack accomplishes cache line eviction by issuing N memory requests to the target cache set in an N-way cache.
-Note that the actual eviction latency can be much higher due to a larger number of memory accesses required to bypass more complex replacement policies employed in today's systems or due to address translation overheads.
-Second, we evaluate a \emph{direct memory access attack} that can directly access the main memory.
-The direct memory access attack issues a memory request to fetch the data to the row buffer and does not need any cache access or eviction steps.
+We simulate two attacks.
+First, we evaluate a \emph{baseline \nbcr{2}{main memory} attack} that relies on cache bypassing using cache eviction sets.
+To transmit \nbcr{1}{messages} through the row buffer, \nbcr{1}{the sender and receiver processes} 1) evict the corresponding cache line \nbcr{1}{to directly access main memory} and 2) fetch the target row into the row buffer using an additional memory request.
+The baseline attack \nbcr{1}{evicts a cache line} by issuing \texttt{N} memory requests to the target cache set in an \texttt{N}-way cache.
+The actual eviction latency \nbcr{1}{in a real system} can be much higher due to a larger number of memory accesses required to bypass more complex replacement policies employed in today's systems~\cite{walters2025enterprise,qureshi2007adaptive} or due to address translation overheads~\cite{kanellopoulos2023victima,skarlatos2020elastic,kanellopoulos2023utopia,zhaoISCA2022,kanellopoulos2025virtuoso,midgard,karakostas_characterIISWC,karakostas2015}.
+Second, we evaluate a \emph{direct memory access attack} that issues only one memory request to fetch the data to the row buffer \agy{\emph{without}} any cache access or evictions.

-For both attacks, we measure the time it takes to send a bit through the row buffer including cache access and cache eviction latencies, and with encoding logic-1 values as row buffer hits and logic-0 as row buffer conflicts.
-We calculate the communication throughput based on the average time needed to propagate bits from the sender to receiver.
-We analyze the impact of (i) the LLC size, and (ii) the number of LLC ways on communication throughput to show the limitations in current and future systems with different cache designs.
+For both attacks, we measure the time it takes to send a bit through the row buffer, including cache access and eviction latencies, encoding logic-1 values as row buffer hits and logic-0 as row buffer conflicts.
+We calculate the communication throughput based on the average time to propagate bits from the sender to the receiver.
+We analyze the impact of (i) the LLC size and (ii) the number of LLC ways on communication throughput to show the limitations in current and future systems with different cache designs.